DCNick3/shin-translation-tools/shin-tl/README.md

 shin-tl <engine-version> <main.snr> read <strings.csv>
 ```

 The engine version is the version of the engine used by the game.
-Only Astral Air is supported for now, so it should be `astral-air`.
+Only AstralAir no Shiroki Towa -White Eternity- is supported for now, so it should be `white-eternity`.

 The `strings.csv` file will contain the extracted strings.
 It can be edited with a spreadsheet editor like Excel or LibreOffice Calc.